WillInvest/Stevens-Blockchain/README.md

 ### 1.1 Vision

-Stevens Blockchain aims to create a transparent, decentralized ecosystem where academic performance is quantified on-chain, task completion is incentivized through a competitive bidding system, and students can leverage their reputation to access financial services within the platform.
+Stevens Blockchain aims to create a transparent, decentralized ecosystem where academic performance is quantified on-chain, task completion is incentivized through a competitive bidding system, and students can leverage their reputation to create rewarded task publicly, i.e., research, tutoring, conference, survey, etc.

 ### 1.2 Core Principles